Please click through the tabs below to view more about who we are:

 A. Justification by Grace through Faith: We have not fulfilled God’s law of loving God with all our heart, mind and soul, and neighbor as ourselves.
 So we are not justified in and of ourselves to approach God.
 We are not righteous.
 But God’s love in Jesus Christ saves us and draws us back to God.

-B. Authority of Scripture: Lies at the center of Christian faith.
-The lens through which we know God, who we are and how we must live.
-Points to the truth.
+B. Authority of Scripture: Which lies at the center of Christian faith.
+The lens through which we know God, who we are, and how we must live, points to the truth.

 3. Presbyterians as Reformed (Beliefs emphasized for Reformed Presbyterians)

 A. God’s Sovereignty: God and God alone is the only source and power of all that exists.